oneeve8/kobble-data/content/tutorialnarrative3.md

 By the way, you can even edit information in GitHub rather than in Kobble if you want to.

-Difference between a Public and private repository in GitHub.
+The difference between a Public and private repository in GitHub.